scene is familiar. A baby is sleeping.

 lean over and say There now, give us a smile!

 He cries for the camps full of refugees dying—

 his tears are the

-cries for all pharisees, each of them giving .
+cries for all pharisees, each of us giving

-the reasons why sadly they have to refuse.
+the reasons why sadly we have to refuse.

 He cries out for Lazarus, both dead and living.